dionmaicon/processing_bank_transactions_with_rust/README.md

 ### To finish this challenge implementation

-Spawn threads to handle the summary function quickly (use subsets of accounts).
-Try different approach to reading CSV's
+Spawn threads to handle the summary function quickly (use subsets of accounts) Try different approach to read CSV's
 Library Documentation
 Integration tests

 ### Scalability
-In case you receive many requests to this program, you must use an SQS or similar to handle the process in the background, for greater efficiency you could use a file provider to save ".csv" files (S3) and use a Worker/Consumer to read from the SQS and get these files from your location.
+In case you receive many requests to this program, you must use an SQS or similar to handle the process in the background, for greater efficiency you could use a file provider to save ".csv" files (S3) and use a Worker/Consumer to read from the SQS and get these files from their location.

 ### Issues